tuansydau/tuansydau/README.md

 ### Hi there 👋

-I'm Tuan, a Figma, Flexbox, and API simp.
+I'm Tuan, a full-stack developer from Toronto, Canada.

 #### Here are some facts about me:
 - 🔭 I'm a Software Engineering new grad from York University (Graduated May 2023!)